 CVE-2026-5015 Overview

-A Cross-Site Scripting (XSS) vulnerability has been identified in elecV2 elecV2P versions up to 3.8.3.
-The vulnerability exists in an unknown function of the /logs endpoint component.
-Manipulation of the filename argument allows attackers to inject malicious scripts, enabling remote cross-site scripting attacks.
-The exploit has been publicly disclosed and the project maintainers were notified through an issue report but have not yet responded.
+CVE-2026-5015 is a cross-site scripting (XSS) vulnerability affecting elecV2 elecV2P versions up to and including 3.8.3.
+The flaw resides in an unknown function within the /logs file of the Endpoint component.
+Attackers can manipulate the filename argument to inject malicious script content that executes in the context of a victim's browser session.
+The vulnerability is exploitable remotely and requires user interaction.
+The exploit has been publicly disclosed, increasing the likelihood of opportunistic abuse.
+The project maintainers were notified through an issue report but have not responded at the time of disclosure.

 Critical Impact